youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Updates

+* *January 26:* We are factoring in rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
+In the past week, over 1 million doses were administered per day.
+Given no unforeseen supply issue from Pfizer/Moderna, we now estimate that the general public can receive the vaccine by April, and over 60% of the US adult population will be fully vaccinated by June.
+We also estimate that over 200 million doses will be administered in the first 100 days of the new presidential administration, more than double the administratoin's original "100 million shots in 100 days" goal.
+Our timeline for a complete "return to normal" remains unchanged (June/July 2021).
 * *January 14:* We separated CDC data for vaccine doses into 1st and 2nd doses.
 As complete data is not available, we applied interpolation and heuristics to fill in any missing data.
 * *January 12:* We added vaccination plots to the infections page for every US state (and nationally) based on the latest [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
 For example, see the vaccination progress for [California](/infections/us-ca).
 To find another state, [click here](/#view-us-infections-estimates).
 See maps of the vaccination progress for all 50 states [here](/maps-infections).
 * *January 11:* In response to the [new COVID-19 B.1.1.7 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) (preliminary study [here](https://cmmid.github.io/topics/covid19/uk-novel-variant.html)), we increased our herd immunity threshold from 60%+ to 70%+.
 We have also increased our total infections estimates (30% -> 35-40%) and deaths estimates (500k -> 600k ±100k) in response to this new strain and a slower-than-expected vaccination rollout.
 We are in the process of gathering more data to better incorporate this variant into our modeling (e.g. [Jan 15 CDC modeling](https://www.cdc.gov/mmwr/volumes/70/wr/mm7003e2.htm)).